giandata/forecast-app/README.md

 Once loaded the data, the app allow the configuration of multiple parameters:
 - **Horizon**: the time in future to forecast.
 It is expressed in days.
 - **Seasonality**: choose beetwen Additive seasonality or Multiplicative seasonality.
 Useful when we can infer o have knoledge of the variation of volatility of the time series.
--**Trend components**: declare which trends want to discover and propagate.
+- **Trend components**: declare which trends want to discover and propagate.
 Daily should be selected if loading a dataset with hourly data.
 Weekly: Prophet will search for thrend during days of the week (monday to sunday).
 Monthly: Prophet will search for trend during days of the month (1th to 31th).
 Yearly: will evaluate trend within months of the year( january to december)